 After that, sauté the zucchini with a dash of salt.

-Then, place the cooked rice in large bowl and arrange vegetables on top.
+Then, place the cooked rice in a large bowl and arrange vegetables on top.

 If desired, beef, egg or both can be placed in the center.

 Serve each helping with small bowls of red pepper paste (kochujang) and sesame oil.